theyashwanthsai/ZenScript/README.md

 # ZenScript
 Building my own programming language using Python - To understand more about interpreters, and compilers.
 It includes a lexer to tokenize the input code and provide error handling for illegal characters.
+Zenscript is a dynamically types interpreted language written in python.
 ## Table of Contents
 - [Project Structure](#project-structure)
 - [How to Use](#how-to-use)